rgwch/webelexis-foto/README.md

 # webelexis-foto

 Take a picture with a mobile device and send it to [Webelexis/Janus](https://github.com/rgwch/webelexis).
+Here's a short (<1 min) [Screencast](http://www.screencast.com/t/jvZDVfQz2XF) to show the concept.

 This is a very simple [Cordova/PhoneGap](https://cordova.apache.org/) app which runs on Android and iOS Devices.
 We use it to take pictures of moles and other skin manifestations to monitor changes over time.